Roma’s Amadou Diawara gaining more confidence after injury setback | Goal.com

 “I can play more games and I have to continue like this."

-Diawara played 77 minutes in a 2-1 win over Fiorentina on Sunday and Diawara and described the victory as “really important” particularly as it made them hold their grip on fifth spot for Europa League qualification with two games left to end the season.
+Diawara played 77 minutes in the 2-1 win over Fiorentina on Sunday and he and described the victory as “really important” particularly as it made them hold their grip on fifth spot for Europa League qualification with two games left to end the season.

 The Giallorossi’s fortunes have improved after going on a three-game losing streak having resumed with a 2-1 win against Sampdoria.